 "Everybody can say or write what they want.
 I prefer silence.
 There are always going to be critics, but Nigel de Jong is heading for his fourth tournament as a starting XI player," he said.

 De Jong believes he has reached one of his best periods as a professional over the past year, having battled back to full fitness in 2013-14 following an Achilles injury the season before.

 "I've always been patient that I could return to Oranje after my injury.
 When you can't play for six months, that's a long time.
 But I came out stronger and am only 29 years old.
 I still have to develop myself and become a better player.
 I think I had a good season at Milan.

 "This is one of the strongest periods in my career.
 As a footballer and as person.
 I've found peace within myself."

-However, while he admits he is enjoying life at San Siro, De Jong hinted he could consider leaving the club - which has yet to confirm its plans concerning the future of coach Clarence Seedorf - this summer in order to make one last "big transfer" in his career.
+However, while he admits he is enjoying life at San Siro, De Jong hinted he could consider leaving the club - who have yet to confirm their plans concerning the future of coach Clarence Seedorf - this summer in order to make one last "big transfer" in his career.